ndronos/c-nomorph/Adamson-2011/README.md

 Granted, there's definitely a knack to writing C effectively, but it's not just the language.
 Actually, it's more the idioms of the various C libraries out there.
 OPENGL code is unlike Core Graphics/Quartz, just like OpenAL is unlike Core Audio.
+And that's to say nothing of the classic BSD and other open-source libraries, some og which I still can't crack.

 just like open source libraries, some of which I still can't crack.